 The area is not prescribed so no licences have been issued, allocations made or trade allowed.
-No metering or annual estimation of water use is currently undertaken.
+No metering or estimation of actual water use is currently undertaken.
 There are no environmental entitlements in this SDL resource unit.

 Partially Prescribed Areas and Prescribed Areas with a Water Allocation Plan